 La Yegua Loca was a great, quirky hotel with excellent service and food and a spectacular view!

 Jami & Don California, USA December 2017

-Clean and comfortable, the Carpa Manzano offers few surprises - as would be expected at this price point.
-Guests, however, repeatedly note the particularly helpful staff work that work here.
-It is a little out of town: 15 minutes from the main square, and a 15 minute drive from the airport.
+Clean and comfortable, the Carpa Manzano offers few surprises, as would be expected at this price point.
+Guests, however, repeatedly note the particularly helpful staff that work here.
+It is a little out of town, fifteen minutes from the main square, and a fifteen-minute drive from the airport.
 The dining area is lovely and open, with views over the town.
 Although the rooms are basic, they have everything you need.

-A very small, home-stay style property: a house that has been turned into a B&B, with only four rooms.
+A very small, home-stay style property, this is a house-come-B&B, with only four rooms.
 Innata Casa is clean, comfortable and homely, with lovely hosts, a vast breakfast buffet and a light and airy feel.
-It gets excellent reviews, and is only about a 10 minute walk from the main square, so well located for restaurants without being right in the thick of it all.
+It gets excellent reviews and is only about a ten-minute walk from the main square, so well located for restaurants without being right in the thick of it all.
 It's on a fairly busy road, so choose a room at the back for a quieter night's sleep.

 Chloe O'Keeffe Patagonia Specialist

 If you want to be in walking distance of shops, bars and restaurants then staying near the central plaza is ideal.
-For better views, or more peace and quiet you might prefer one of the more peripheral hotels (still only 10-15 minutes form the centre).
-If you're taking a cruise, it's often nice to be located close to the pier - anywhere near or to the west of the central plaza is ideal.
+For better views, or more peace and quiet you might prefer one of the more peripheral hotels (still only 10-15 minutes from the centre).
+If you're taking a cruise, it's often nice to be located close to the pier, so anywhere near or to the west of the central plaza is ideal.